HISTORY OF NANAIMO BLIND BOWLS

 Randy Fred leads our competitive bowlers having won many gold medal at provincial and national competitions.

 Tuesday mornings are a fun two hours marked with coffee, goodies, social interaction and of course bowling.
-The members of the Nanaimo Blind group are very thankful for the support and encouragement they have received over the years from the many directors and markers
+The members of the Nanaimo VIP group are very thankful for the support and encouragement they have received over the years from the many directors and markers

 who have enabled this program to flourish.